What Does The Prosecutor Need In Order To Prove My Guilt For A Rape Charge?

 What Defenses Can Your Attorneys Argue In My Defense?

-The Law Offices of Robert Ernenwein, PC., is skilled at thoroughly reviewing the evidence, such as police reports, witness statements, and any available forensic and other evidence.
+The team at Ernenwein & Mathes, LLP, is skilled at thoroughly reviewing the evidence, such as police reports, witness statements, and any available forensic and other evidence.
 We often employ the use of an investigator, if needed, to interview witnesses who may have witnessed the alleged incident.
 Our team’s review of discovery and witness interviews may yield evidence that shows your innocence or which diminishes or weakens the prosecution’s case against you.
 Depending on the facts and circumstances of your case, we may use any of the following defenses on your behalf.

 We may be able to argue that the victim gave her consent to have intercourse.
 If the alleged victim consented to intercourse but later retracted her consent, we can argue that she consented if she did not communicate her retraction to you.